daniele-athome/hass-config/README.md

 * good morning/good night with some useful actions for morning and night

 I use my own wake word &mdash; trained on my own dataset &mdash; and a ReSpeaker microphone array to listen for voice commands.
+Speech recognition is possible with Google Speech-to-text API.
 I might publish my Rhasspy configuration one day.

 ### Calendar